Chart Color Schemes

 Sadleir is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Sadleir has a high level of cultural diversity, with 39.9% of its population born overseas and 57.3% speaking a language other than English at home.
-The predominant religion in Sadleir is Christianity, comprising 36.5% of the population.
-However, Islam is significantly overrepresented, making up 29.4%, compared to the Greater Sydney average of 12.9%.
+Sadleir has high cultural diversity, with 39.9% of its population born overseas and 57.3% speaking a language other than English at home.
+Christianity is the main religion in Sadleir, comprising 36.5% of people.
+Islam is overrepresented, making up 29.4%, compared to Greater Sydney's average of 6.8%.

 Frequently Asked Questions - Diversity